 Parents/carers are expected to take their children on holiday during the school holidays to minimise the impact of missing education.

-If there are exceptional circumstances, parents/carers must complete a leave of absence request form in advance of the trip (ideally at least 4 weeks prior).

-These requests will be considered on a case-by-case basis and the Head Teacher will use her discretion whilst applying government recommendations.
+Parents/carers must complete a leave of absence request form in advance of any trip.
+These leave of absence requests will be considered whilst adhering to government guidance.

 It is the parent/carer's responsibility: